 If you're married, you can't claim this deduction if you file separately.

-If you're an unremarried widow or widower of a pensioner and receive qualifying survivor benefits, you may be eligible to claim the retirement benefit deduction if you meet the age/disability requirements.
+If you're an unremarried widow or widower of a pensioner and receive qualifying survivor benefits, you might be eligible to claim the retirement benefit deduction if you meet the age/disability requirements.

-Part Two - Qualified Retirement Benefits The recipients must meet the requirements in Part One, and their qualified retirement benefits must be one of the following:
+Part Two - Qualified Retirement Benefits

+The recipients must meet the requirements in Part One, and their qualified retirement benefits must be one of the following:

-- Civil Service Employees: Retirement annuities paid by the United States of America Civil Service Retirement System (CSRS), the Foreign Service Retirement and Disability System (FSRDS), or the offset programs of these two systems.
-To qualify for the deduction, the employee must have established eligibility before 1984.
-Retirement annuities paid to a retired federal employee under the Federal Employees Retirement System (FERS) don't qualify for the deduction.
-If you received a CSA-1099, you can tell if your benefits are paid under the CSRS or FERS by looking at the first digit of the account number shown on your CSA-1099.
-If the first digit is 7 or 9, the benefits are paid out of FERS and don't qualify.
-If the first digit is 8, look at your Notice of Annuity Adjustment from the Office of Personnel Management.
+- Civil Service Employees: Retirement annuities paid by the U.S. Civil Service Retirement System (CSRS), the Foreign Service Retirement and Disability System (FSRDS), or the offset programs of these two systems. - To qualify for the deduction, the employee must have established eligibility before 1984. - Retirement annuities paid to a retired federal employee under the Federal Employees Retirement System (FERS) don't qualify for the deduction.

+You can tell if your benefits are paid under the CSRS or FERS by looking at the first digit of the account number on your CSA-1099, if you received one.

+- If the first digit is 0, 1, 2, 3, or 4, the benefits are paid out of CSRS. - If the first digit is 7 or 9, the benefits are paid out of FERS and don't qualify. - If the first digit is 8, look at your Notice of Annuity Adjustment from the Office of Personnel Management.
 The notice shows how much of your benefits are paid from CSRS and how much are paid from FERS.
-Only the portion paid from CSRS qualifies for this deduction.
-If the first digit is 0, 1, 2, 3, or 4, the benefits are paid out of CSRS. - Idaho Firefighters: Retirement benefits paid by the Public Employee Retirement System of Idaho (PERSI) relating to the Firemen's Retirement Fund.
-If you received a 1099R and your account number includes the FRF (Firemen's Retirement Fund) designation, your benefits may qualify for the deduction.
+Only the portion paid from CSRS qualifies for this deduction. - Idaho Firefighters: Retirement benefits paid by the Public Employee Retirement System of Idaho (PERSI) relating to the Firemen's Retirement Fund.
+If you received a 1099R and your account number includes the FRF (Firemen's Retirement Fund) designation, your benefits might qualify for the deduction.
 Benefits paid out of the PERSI Base Plan don't qualify for the deduction. - Police Officers of an Idaho City: Retirement benefits paid from the Policemen's Retirement Fund that no longer admits new members and, on January 1, 2012, was administered by an Idaho city or PERSI.
-Also, benefits paid by PERSI relating to Idaho police officer employment not included in the federal Social Security retirement system.
-For example, benefits paid out of the city police retirement funds for the cities of Coeur d'Alene, Lewiston, and Pocatello may qualify for the deduction.
-Similarly, benefits paid by PERSI relating to the old Idaho Falls Policemen's Retirement Fund may qualify for the deduction.
-If you received a 1099R and your account number includes the IFP (Idaho Falls Police) designation, your benefits may qualify for the deduction.
+Also, benefits that PERSI paid relating to Idaho police officer employment not included in the federal Social Security retirement system.
+For example, benefits paid out of the city police retirement funds for the cities of Coeur d'Alene, Lewiston, and Pocatello might qualify for the deduction.
+Similarly, benefits that PERSI paid relating to the old Idaho Falls Policemen's Retirement Fund might qualify for the deduction.
+If you received a 1099R and your account number includes the IFP (Idaho Falls Police) designation, your benefits might qualify.
 Benefits paid out of the PERSI Base Plan don't qualify for the deduction.

-Service Members: Retirement benefits paid by the United States to a retired member of the U.S. military.
+Service Members: Retirement benefits that the United States paid to a retired member of the U.S. military.

-Disability pension paid by the Federal Railroad Retirement Act may not be included on your Form RRB-1099 or RRB-1099-R, if you're under the minimum retirement age.
-Instead it may be included on Form 1040 or 1040-SR, line 1 as wages.
+Disability pension that the federal Railroad Retirement Act paid might not be included on your Form RRB-1099 or RRB-1099-R, if you're under the minimum retirement age.
+Instead it might be included on Form 1040 or 1040-SR, line 1 as wages.

-Line 8a The maximum amounts that can be deducted for 2023 are:
+Line 8a The maximum amounts you can deduct for 2024 are: